truenas/documentation/content/SCALE/SCALETutorials/Storage/ManagePoolsScale.md

 ### Replacing Disks to Expand a Pool

-To expand a pool by replacing disks, you must individually offline each disk in the pool and replace it with a higher capacity disk following the same procedure as in [Replacing Disks]({{< relref "ReplacingDisks.md" >}}).
+To expand a pool by replacing disks, replace each with a higher capacity disk following the same procedure as in [Replacing Disks]({{< relref "ReplacingDisks.md" >}}).
+Insert the new disk into an empty enclosure slot and remove the old disk only after the replace operation is completed.
+If an empty slot is not available, you can offline the existing disk and replace it in place, but redundancy is reduced during the process.

 1. Go to the **Storage Dashboard** and click **Manage Devices** on the **Topology** widget for the pool to open the ***Poolname* Devices** screen.
 Click anywhere on the VDEV to expand it and select one of the existing disks.

-2. Take the disk offline.
+2. (Optional) If replacing disks in place, take one existing disk offline.

    {{< trueimage src="/images/SCALE/Storage/DevicesDiskWidgets.png" alt="Devices Disk Widgets" id="Devices Disk Widgets" >}}

    Click **Offline** on the **ZFS Info** widget to take the disk offline.
 The button toggles to **Online**.

-3. Remove the disk from the system and replace it with a larger capacity disk.
+   Remove the disk from the system.

+3. Insert a larger capacity disk into an open enclosure slot.

    {{< trueimage src="/images/SCALE/Storage/ReplaceDiskAndOnline.png" alt="Replace and Online a Disk" id="Replace and Online a Disk" >}}